THE MEANINGS OF SOME OLD SAYINGS

-Like many old sayings in the English language this one come from the Bible.
-In Genesis Cain murdered his brother Abel.
+Like many old sayings in the English language this one comes from the Bible.
+In Genesis, Cain murdered his brother Abel.
 God asked Cain 'Where is your brother?'.
 Cain answered 'I don't know.
-Am I my brothers keeper?'.
+Am I my brother's keeper?'.

 APPLE OF MY EYE

 This phrase also comes from the Bible.
 In Psalm 17:8 the writer asks God 'keep me as the apple of your eye'.

 A baker's dozen means thirteen.
 This old saying is said to come from the days when bakers were severely punished for baking underweight loaves.
 Some added a loaf to a batch of a dozen to be above suspicion.

 When hunting birds some people would beat about the bush to drive them out into the open.
 Other people would then catch the birds.
 'I won't beat about the bush' came to mean 'I will go straight to the point without any delay'.

 ON YOUR BEAM ENDS

 On a ship the beams are horizontal timbers that stretch across the ship and support the decks.
 If you are on your beam-ends your ship is leaning at a dangerous angle.
 In other words, you are in a precarious situation.